Chalarangelo/30-seconds-of-code/blog_posts/breaking-react.md

 lastUpdated: 2021-11-06T20:51:47+03:00
 ---

 I am by no means an expert React engineer, but I have a couple years of experience under my belt.
 React is a powerful library for building user interfaces, but it's also quite fragile at places.
-A common bug I have encountered is caused by direct DOM manipulation in combination with React.
+A common bug I have encountered is caused by **direct DOM manipulation in combination with React**.
 This is sort of an anti-pattern, as it can break your entire React application under the right circumstances and it's hard to debug.

 Here's [a minimal example](https://codepen.io/chalarangelo/pen/jOEojVJ?editors=0010) of how to reproduce this bug, before we dive into explaining the problem and how to fix it: